Roamtech-Solutions/infrastructure/docs/service-type/go.md

 When adding an application to the `requires` property, the corresponding environment variables are made available to the service.

-These environment variables can be accessed with the `os.getenv` function in your source code, see more [here][go-env-vars].
+These environment variables can be accessed with the `os.Getenv` function in your source code, see more [here][go-env-vars].